Agent Action BOM

 Actor and owner

-Agent, workflow, CI bot, MCP-connected tool, or internal automation, plus the human or team accountable for it.
+Agent, agent team, workflow, CI bot, MCP-connected tool, review bot, or internal automation, plus the human or team accountable for it.

 Location